palantir/sls-packaging/readme.md

         mainClass 'com.palantir.foo.bar.MyServiceMainClass'
         args 'server', 'var/conf/my-service.yml'
     }

 The `distribution` block offers the following options:

  * `serviceName` the name of this service, used to construct the final artifact's file name.
  * `mainClass` class containing the entry point to start the program.
  * (optional) `args` a list of arguments to supply when running `start`.
  * (optional) `defaultJvmOpts` a list of default JVM options to set on the program.
+ * (optional) `enableManifestClasspath` a boolean flag; if set to true, then the explicit Java classpath is omitted from the generated Windows start script and instead infered from a JAR file whose MANIFEST contains the classpath entries

 Packaging
 ---------